devmyfriend/front-erp/src/commons/ui/sidebar/sidebar-README.md

 ## Usage

-Here's how to include the sidebar in your Vue project:
+Here's how to include the sidebar in the Vue project:

 ```html
 <sidebar></sidebar>